PrajwalG413/QT_QML_Assignment/README.md

 3. Signal_Slot_and_QINVOKABLE:

-    I have used signal_slots and also using Q_INVOKABLE [Please uncomment lines specified in project].
+    I have used signal_slots and also Q_INVOKABLE [Please uncomment lines specified in project].

 4. Signal_Slot_QPROPERTY_and_qmlRegisterType: